bryansng/backgammon/readme.md

 &nbsp;
 #### getDoubleDecision()
-- When it�s the bot's turn, the bot will calculateWinningChance() of bot and opponent, then call considerOfferingDoublingDice() to decide.
+- When it’s the bot's turn, the bot will calculateWinningChance() of bot and opponent, then call considerOfferingDoublingDice() to decide.
 - When the bot is offered to double, it calls considerAcceptingDoubleDice() to decide, which also depends on calculateWinningChance().
 - When considering to offer or accept a double, calculateGammonRate() and isGammonChangeSignificant() will also be called.
 - When calculating gammon rate, isGammon() and getLoser() is called.